dimitar-ivanov-ivanov/voltpay-writer/README.md

   - Check for idempotency of the message, just in case some messages are re-emitted OR the consumer offset gets moved back
   - The topic has 100 partitions with 2 replicas and 1 day retention
   - There are 2 Kafka brokers as a start, more can be added in the future
-  - TODO: On startup there will be warmup events for the brokers to ensure no issues with Kafka during big loads.
+  - In the perf project there is an API for producing warmup events, very important to do before testing to ensure no performance degradation during big loads.
   - If there are no warmup events during the first performance test the results are disastrous, it was 330 tps, on the third run it was 3300.
   - The MESSAGE_ID of the messages is the ACCOUNT_ID which ensures transactions for one account are written sequentially so NO race conditions as all of the messages for that ACCOUND_ID go into one partition and processing for a single partition is sequential.
   - Consumer should Batch consumer and take messages in batches, the messages will then be grouped by key in Map<Key,List<Value>>
   - We are using custom Serializer/Deserializer that filer out NON-NULL, NON-EMPTY fields to reduce message size.
-  - **We COMMIT TO THE DB ONCE WE HAVE PROCESSED THE ENTIRE batch** (remember only for 1 account) this delays processing for some transactions, but it's worth it.
-  - Otherwise we'll have to open/close and commit once per message which is expensive if we want huge throughput
   - IF a message fails we put only that message to the dead letter and acknowledge the batch and move forward
   - Reprocessing strategy for failed messages -> Re-emit in the original topic.